Volunteers - Find a role

 • Be registered volunteers who are DBS checked and cleared

-• Wear identity badges, volunteer lanyard and volunteer polo shirt.
+• Wear identity badges and volunteer lanyard if on site

 • Conform to Trust policies and procedures that they are made aware of